logo

 Preventing stroke is the top priority.

-Eat eggs, legumes, and oily fish (mackerel, saury) that are rich in good choline frequently.
+Eat eggs, beans, and blue-backed fish (mackerel - saury) that are rich in good choline.

-Physical activity, journaling, studying foreign languages, knitting, etc.
+Physical activity, writing a diary, studying a foreign language, knitting, etc.

-The loss of female hormones (estrogen), which protected blood vessels, bones, and brain nerve cells before menopause, has a significant impact.
+The loss of female hormones (estrogen) that protected blood vessels, bones, and nerve cells in the brain before menopause has had a major impact.

-They live 6 years longer, but their period of illness is 5 to 6 years longer.
+They live 6 years longer, but suffer from the disease for 5-6 years longer.

-Most of the time living longer than men is spent suffering from diseases such as dementia.
+They live longer than men and spend most of their time suffering from diseases such as dementia.

 The most dangerous side effects of menopause are dementia and stroke.